 ...

-Now that we are not using active_record, any references to it in files in the config directory need to be removed.
-For example:
+Now that you aren't using active_record, any references to it in files in the config directory need to be removed:

-We also need to remove the active_storage npm package.
-To remove this, run:
+You also need to remove the active_storage npm package:

 $ yarn remove @rails/activestorage